markokajzer/discord-soundbot/README.md

 ## Contributing

 This bot is a dear passion project of mine.
 If you have any suggestions for new features or improvements, feel free to open an issue.
 I'll be glad to look into it!

+If you still need any help after reading the guide, feel free to [join my Discord server](https://discord.gg/tUkH4YB) and shoot me a message.